Vectrex Very Dead Repair

 A couple of screws on the logic board

-With the logic board removed the power switch must be desoldered and removed.
-This allows the metal tabs at the top to be pryed away from the black plastic top.
+With the logic board removed desolder the power switch.
+This allows access to the metal tabs at the top.
+These are pryed away from the black plastic top to release.

 With the tabs opened the black plastic top simply lifts off but be careful as there is a sprung connector inside.